Model-based Clustering of Multi-Dimensional Zero-Inflated Counts via the EM Algorithm

 In the simulation scenarios of this section, we model the rate parameter (expected read count) via a log link function as $\log(\lambda_{ngk})=\log(T_n)+\beta_{0g}+\rho_{gk}$, which was introduced earlier in Section \ref{ZIP_X}.
-So, to simulate data for the scenarios described in the following subsections, we construct the rate parameter by simulating the size factors, $T_n$, for $n=1\ldots, N$, from a normal distribution with parameters $\mu=1000$, $\sigma=100$, and we fix $\beta_{0g}$ at a value of one for all genes.
-For most of the cases, we choose three distinct values ($-0.6$, 0 and 0.6) for the cluster effects ($\rho_{gk}$'s), and we repeat the same value for a third of the number of genes in each cluster (i.e., $\frac{G}{3}$ times), in a way that the rate parameters for each gene are distinct across clusters.
+So, to simulate data under different scenarios, we construct the rate parameter by simulating size factors, $T_n$, for $n=1\ldots, N$, from a normal distribution with parameters $\mu=1000$, $\sigma=100$, and we fix $\beta_{0g}$ at a value of one for all observations.
+For most of the cases, we choose three distinct values ($-0.6$, 0 and 0.6) for the cluster effects ($\rho_{gk}$'s), and we repeat the same value for a third of the number of observations in each cluster (i.e., $\frac{G}{3}$ times), in a way that the rate parameters for each observation are distinct across clusters.
 Note that, to avoid identifiability issues, we consider the restriction of $\sum_{k=1}^K \rho_{gk}=0$ to select the values of $\rho_{gk}$.

-In this section, we study six different scenarios, each with 256 simulated datasets.
+In this case (ZIP mixture model with a size factor), we study six different scenarios, each with 256 simulated datasets.
 Scenarios 1, 2, and 3 involve varying the values of $N$, $G$, and $K$, respectively.
 In Scenario 4, we consider two cases: Case 1 has initial parameter values matching the true values used to generate the data, while Case 2 has initial parameter values obtained through $K$-means clustering.
 Scenario 5 focuses on different probabilities of cluster assignments, while Scenario 6 varies the probabilities of always zero and compares the results.
 Note that, except for Case 2 in Scenario 4, we set the initial parameter values to the true values to speed up computation, as we did in Section \ref{sec:simZIPNoX}.

-In Sections \ref{Sc1_rho_initial} and \ref{Sc2-ZIPsizefactor}, we present the simulation results for Scenarios 1 and 2, respectively.
-Results from Scenarios 3 to 6 are available in Sections 1.4.3 through 1.4.6 of the Supplementary Material.
+In what follows, we present the simulation results for Scenario 1.
+Results from Scenarios 2 to 6 are available in Sections 1.4.2 through 1.4.6 of the Supplementary Material.